Pisaster ochraceus and tidepool diversity. Pillar Point, San Mateo County, CA

 - Create an account to start making observations

-- Follow the Snapshot Cal Coast 2018 project
+- Join the Snapshot Cal Coast December 2020 project.

 - Spread the word!
-Use our hashtag on social media
+Use hashtag #SnapshotCalCoast on social media

-Always remember to follow the tidepool rules for your safety and the protection of plants and animals:
+Always remember to follow the tidepooling best practices for your safety and the protection of seaweeds and animals: